UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 Not mob consensus.
 But synthesis — where the system helps us find shared clarity, not enforce uniformity.

+A system cannot synthesize truth without protecting the freedom to speak it.

 > Tools are not neutral.
 They’re ethical containers.
 > UNIVERSE must be built with care, or not at all.